MechanicalDragon0687/boot9strap-BaxLoader/README.md

 Install via [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller).

-Launches "boot.firm" off of the SD card or CTRNAND.
+Launches "bootonce.firm" from the SD and deletes it (if it exists). once bootonce.firm exits, boots "bax.firm" if it exists or "boot.firm" off of the SD card or CTRNAND.
 Hold Start + Select + X on boot to dump the bootroms/your OTP.

 **Credits:**